-Continuing the Chase
+Continuing the Compromising Chase

 The target information is useful, so the scammer does not want to immediately give up immediately.
 As a result, he begins iterating through a series of likely email username combinations to see if one works.
 For example, if the target’s name was John Smith and the original invalid email address was [email protected], the scammer may cycle through the following email variations:

-While Curious Orca manually tests various email address variations, there are also online tools that attempt to predict the likely pattern used by email addresses on a specific domain.
+While Curious Orca manually tested various email address variations, there are also online tools that attempt to predict the likely pattern used by email addresses on a specific domain.
 Like other commercial services used by BEC groups to identify initial raw target sets, these services are widely used by legitimate marketing teams; however, cybercriminals are exploiting them for more nefarious purposes.